 Narcissistic abuse can be deeply confusing and emotionally exhausting.
 Many individuals describe feeling like they are constantly questioning their own thoughts, memories, and perceptions.
 This often happens because narcissistic relationships frequently involve gaslighting, manipulation, and cycles of blame that make it difficult to trust your own experiences.

-At MATR Counseling, we help individuals heal from narcissistic abuse and emotionally harmful relationships by providing a safe and supportive space for recovery and personal growth.
+At MATR Counseling in Linthicum, MD, we help individuals heal from narcissistic abuse and emotionally harmful relationships by providing a safe and supportive space for recovery and personal growth.

 Narcissistic abuse can create long-term emotional and psychological effects.
-Many individuals experience anxiety, depression, emotional exhaustion, chronic self-doubt, and difficulty trusting their own instincts.
+Many individuals experience anxiety, depression, dissociation, emotional exhaustion, low self-worth, and difficulty trusting others and trusting their own instincts.

-Survivors of narcissistic relationships often struggle with persistent guilt, shame, and confusion about what actually happened in the relationship.
-Some individuals describe feeling as though they lost their sense of identity while trying to maintain the relationship.
+Survivors of narcissistic relationships often commonly struggle with confusion, guilt and shame.
+This is a clinical term called Cognitive Distortion.
+Survivors of Narcissistic Abuse lack clarity about what actually happened in the relationship.
+Most individuals describe feeling as though they lost their sense of identity.

-The emotional impact of narcissistic abuse can also include hypervigilance, people-pleasing patterns, fear of conflict, and difficulty setting boundaries.
+The emotional impact of narcissistic abuse can also include hypervigilance (fight response), people-pleasing patterns (fawn response), fear of conflict (flight response), and difficulty setting boundaries (fain response).
 Many survivors develop chronic anxiety because their nervous system learned to remain constantly alert to avoid emotional punishment or rejection.

-These responses are not signs of weakness.
-They are the nervous system’s natural response to prolonged psychological stress.
+These responses are the nervous system’s natural response to prolonged psychological stress.

 Many individuals seeking narcissistic abuse counseling have experienced these patterns within marriage or long-term relationships.
 Others grew up in homes where emotional invalidation, manipulation, or chronic criticism were common.